-Assister's participation was determined by estimating the likely size and productivity of Navigators and Direct Benefit Assisters under the proposed compensation model.
+Assister's participation was determined by estimating the likely size and productivity of Certified Enrollment Assisters (compensated and non-compensated) under the proposed compensation model.
 The table below provides the projected number of assisters likely to participate under a Grants compensation model, based on the number of currently active assisters, the projected expansion of the network based on recruitment efforts, and annual turnover among low producing assisters.

-Grants model projections are build on the following assumptions:
+Grants model projections are built on the following assumptions:

 - The 300 organizations awarded funding would utilize a variety of staffing structures to achieve enrollment goals.
 On average, in order to meet production goals, an organization would need to employ 3.5 full time equivalent dedicated to the Navigator role.
 Organizations would likely train 2-3 times more staff as Navigators- approximately 10 per organization or 3,000 compensated Navigators. - Organizations would on average enroll 2,700 individuals in coverage a year, though outcomes would vary depending on award size. - Assister Training would be offered in advance of the Request for Proposal release and would be open to any interested organization that met the minimum enrollment entity criteria.
-A portion of these Enrollment Entities would go on to receive grant; a portion of those that did not receive funding would go on to become Direct Benefit Assisters and would likely produce at a significantly lower rate than Navigators. - Assumes that the Project Sponsors will recruit and re-train all 6,000 currently active Assisters, 6,000 non-active Assisters, and 6,000 new Navigators that complete the Assister training and certification process. - Assumes an annual turnover among Assisters of 30% and a 10% withdrawal each year for Direct Benefit Assisters.
+A portion of these Enrollment Entities would go on to receive grant; a portion of those that did not receive funding would go on to become Non-Compensated Certified Enrollment Assisters and would likely produce at a significantly lower rate than Navigators. - Assumes that the Project Sponsors will recruit and re-train all 6,000 currently active Assisters, 6,000 non-active Assisters, and 6,000 new Navigators that complete the Assister training and certification process. - Assumes an annual turnover among Assisters of 30% and a 10% withdrawal each year for Non-Compensated Certified Enrollment Assisters.
 Navigator network will remain at constant levels due to annual recruitment. - Among those that receive training, an estimated 2,700 will not actually produce enrollments for a range of reasons. - Assumes that Navigators will account for a sixth of the total network.
-Organizations that are trained, but don't receive a Navigator grant would constitute the majority of the Direct Benefit Assisters network.
+Organizations that are trained, but don't receive a Navigator grant would constitute the majority of the non-compensated Certified Enrollment Assisters network.